House Calendar

 Consideration of Memorial(s)

-SJM26-001by Senator(s) Cutter and Marchman; also Representative(s) Willford--Concerning memorializing Senator Faith Winter.
+SJM26-001 by Senator(s) Cutter and Marchman; also Representative(s) Willford--Concerning memorializing Senator Faith Winter.

 General Orders Second Reading of Bills